 What is 2030 Agenda?

-The 2030 Agenda of UNDP focuses on the eradication of poverty in all its forms and dimensions from the world, including extreme poverty.
+The 2030 Agenda of United Nation Development Programme(UNDP) focuses on the eradication of poverty in all its forms and dimensions from the world, including extreme poverty.
 This Agenda consists of 17 Sustainable Development Goal which aims to “End poverty in all its forms everywhere by 2030”.
 Going by the progress made by India in the last ten years in reducing poverty, it would be able to eliminate extreme poverty by 2030.
 It will be able to meet the Sustainable Development Goal.

 Initiatives by the Indian government to eradicate extreme poverty